SuperEllipse/CDE_124_HOL/README.md

 2. Prototype your Spark Application in a dedicated CDE DEV environment.
 3. Use git to back up your code and push it to a dedicated CDE PRD environment.
 4. Create an Airflow Pipeline to orchestrate multiple Spark Applications.
-5. Monitor your Spark Applications with CDP Observability and the CDP Data Catalog.

 ## About the Cloudera Data Engineering (CDE) Service